 (8) Gifts given to an employee under circumstances that make it clear that the gift is motivated by a family relationship or personal friendship rather than the position of the employee.
 Relevant factors in making such a determination include the history of the relationship and whether the family member or friend personally pays for the gift;

-(9) Reduced membership or other fees for participation in organization activities offered to all District employees by professional organizations if the only restrictions on membership relate to professional qualifications;
+(9) Reduced membership or other fees for participation in organization activities offered to all District employees by professional organizations if the only restrictions on membership relate to professional qualifications; or

 (10) Gifts approved in advance by the employee’s supervising Councilmember in exceptional circumstances that are disclosed on Sterling and posted on the Council’s website.